 Our familiarity with these regulations, as well as industry custom and practice, enables us to develop analyses that are central to the issues.
-The synopses of some samples assignments have been included below to better familiarize oneself with the services we have provided pertaining to personal injury matters.
+The synopses of some sample assignments have been included below to better familiarize oneself with the services we have provided that pertain to maritime personal injury matters.

 Fisher Maritime analyzed the circumstances surrounding a seaman's fall to the bottom of a cargo tank from a tank entry ladder.
 We then compared the actual access to various worldwide standards for ladder and platform designs.

 Although there were no regulatory standards applicable to that ship's ladder due to the ship being in a gap between flag-state requirements and classification requirements, the actual design violated every identified published standard.
-Defendant ship owner and its insurance company apparently agreed, as the seaman received significant compensation from the ship owner well in advance of the trial date.
+The defendant shipowner and its insurance company apparently agreed as the seaman received significant compensation from the shipowner well in advance of the trial date.